mtctxd/rn-weather-app/README.md

 - To start app on computer pres `w` while in terminal
 - or you can open it on your camera

+Or oyu can just download apk from [here](https://shorturl.at/amCQ1).

 ![QRCode here](https://qr.expo.dev/expo-go?owner=mtctxd&slug=weather-360&releaseChannel=default&host=exp.host)

 currently not working on iOS